QCD thermalization: Ab initio approaches and interdisciplinary connections: Summary and Outlook

 \section{Summary and Outlook}

 In 1974, T.D.\ Lee suggested that {\it it would be interesting to explore new phenomena by distributing a high amount of energy or high nuclear density over relatively large volume}~\cite{osti_4061527}.
-Forty six years later we are beginning to come to grips with the richness of many-body QCD dynamics, made possible by experimental programs in nucleus-nucleus collisions in the decades since, culminating in the discovery of the quark-gluon plasma at RHIC and the LHC.
+We are beginning to come to grips with the richness of many-body QCD dynamics 46 years later owing to experimental programs in nucleus-nucleus collisions in the decades since, culminating in the discovery of the quark-gluon plasma at RHIC and the LHC.
 As demonstrated at these colliders, the non-Abelian QGP is a nearly perfect fluid showing little resistance to pressure gradients.

-This conclusion is a consequence of the remarkable and apparently unreasonable success of relativistic viscous hydrodynamics in the description of the heavy-ion data from RHIC and LHC.
-However the quantitative phenomenological success of hydrodynamical models also owes a great deal to our improved understanding of the initial conditions for hydrodynamic evolution, in particular in the modeling of event-by-event fluctuations in the nuclear geometry, as well as a deepening understanding of how the quark-gluon matter is released in the heavy-ion collisions and thermalizes to form the QGP.
+This conclusion is a consequence of the remarkable and apparently unreasonable success of relativistic viscous hydrodynamics in the description of the heavy-ion data from RHIC and the LHC.
+However the quantitative phenomenological success of hydrodynamical models also owes a great deal to our improved understanding of the initial conditions for hydrodynamic evolution, in particular, in the modeling of event-by-event fluctuations in the nuclear geometry, as well as a deepening understanding of how the quark-gluon matter is released in the heavy-ion collisions and thermalizes to form the QGP.

-With regard to the latter, comparisons of the hydrodynamical models to data require that thermalization occurs very rapidly on time scales on the order of three yoctoseconds~--~approximately a tenth of the lifetime of the nuclear collision.
+With regard to the latter, comparisons of the hydrodynamical models to data require thermalization to occur very rapidly on time scales on the order of 3 yoctoseconds: approximately a tenth of the lifetime of the nuclear collision.
 These very short lifetimes and the nearly perfect fluidity of the subsequent flow of the QGP suggest that the non-equilibrium matter formed is very strongly correlated.
-The quest to understand {\it ab initio} the structure of strongly correlated QCD matter in nuclear wavefunctions at high energies, and how this matter is released, decoheres, and thermalizes, has motivated a large body of work over the last couple of decades, right from the inception of the RHIC program to the present.
+The quest to understand {\it ab initio} the structure of strongly correlated QCD matter in nuclear wavefunctions at high energies, and how this matter is released, decoheres, and thermalizes, has motivated a large body of work over the last couple of decades, from the inception of the RHIC program to the present.